realgoodfood-nl/Real-Good-Food/README.md

 - Consulting with restaurants
 - Menu creation and training for high end safari lodges

 I love baking, and Dutch Appeltart is of course delicious.
-I would like to offer my own style baked goods, homely, moist, moorish, like grandma would make but with contemporary flavours.
+Instead of competing with Dutch classics I offer my own style baked goods, homely, moist, moorish, like an Aussie grandma would make but with contemporary flavours.

 ```markdown
 Syntax highlighted code block